tartley/flyinghigh-opengl-from-python/README.txt

  * wxPython from http://www.wxpython.org/download.php#binaries

 Currently runs under Windows at 60fps on my modest 2005-era Thinkpad laptop (with ATI Radeon X1400).
-I just fired it up under Ubuntu and got a disappointing 20fps.
-Haven't looked at why, but in the past similar code has tended to run faster under Linux on my hardware, so hopefully this is something easily fixable.
+Under Linux on a modest ASUS UX32A it gets hundres of frames per second.

 DESIGN NOTES
 ------------

+(Looking back at this project years later, this is all horrible/shameful.
+My apologies.)

 The hub of the design is the 'engine.GameLoop' class, which contains the main game loop and responds to pyglet window events such as update and